felangel/mocktail/packages/mocktail/README.md

 Extension methods cannot be stubbed/verified as they are treated like static methods.
 This means that calls go directly to the extension method without caring about the instance.
 As a result, stubs and verify calls to extensions always result in an invocation of the real extension method.

-We recommend avoiding exposing extension methods as part of the public interface for your classes; limit extension methods to internal logic only.
+Instead of stubbing/verifying extension methods directly, prefer to stub/verify public members on the instance with which the extension methods interact.